 Sustainable Commuting Tips

 - If your city has public transportation, utilize it!
 Taking public transit to work instead of driving isn’t just good for the environment.
-It can also help commuters save an average of $10,160 a year!
+It can also help commuters save nearly $10,000 a year!

 - Try bike commuting.
 Bicycling is a healthy and fuel-free way to avoid rush hour.